hharryyf/codeforcepractice/README.md

 is the minimum path cover of a tree which can be found by tree dp (note that for general graph we should run bipartite matching). https://codeforces.com/problemset/problem/618/D

+892. Civilization (diff=2100, union find, tree diameter) Quite easy to see when you merge two connected component, the tree diameter is the maximum of the diameter of both components and d1 / 2 + d1 & 1 + d2 / 2 + d2 & 1 + 1. https://codeforces.com/contest/455/problem/C